 Real Image digitizing involves using specialized software to convert the image into a series of stitches and commands that the embroidery machine can follow.
-This ensures that the stitches on the fabric are perfect and outcome of the artwork is stunning.
+This ensures that the stitches on the fabric are perfect and the outcome of the artwork is stunning.

 It plays an important role in the embroidery process because it helps to maintain the quality and accuracy of the embroidered pattern.
-True Digitizing specializes in delivering high-quality real image digitizing, maintaining your designs are accurately converted into digital formats for perfect embroidery results.
+True Digitizing specializes in delivering high-quality real image digitizing, ensuring your designs are accurately converted into digital formats for perfect embroidery results.

 When it comes to real image digital transformation, there are many ways to gather and convert real images or documents to digital formats.
 These methods employ scanners, cameras, or specialized software to collect and transform the original image's details precisely.